 We visited the restaurant Blu back in August at 1 pm when the sun was spicy, and the heat was simply too much to take.
 Even the nice sea breeze couldn't cool us off from the August heat.
 To be completely fair, eating anywhere else in Rovinj in these conditions, would be even worse.
 At Blu one at least gets that perfect sea breeze.

-The restaurant wasn't busy at that time, and we got a wonderful seafront table, right next to the large window, with a beautiful view over the sea.
-The table is set flash with the window, meaning that you get to use only three sides of the table.
+The restaurant wasn't busy at that time, and we got a wonderful seafront table, right next to the large window, with a beautiful view of the sea.
+The table is set flush with the window, meaning that you get to use only three sides of the table.
 At first it seemed a bit bizarre to eat next to each other rather than facing each other, but with that view, you quickly forget your table manners.

 At Blu, they have a cover charge, which can be a bit annoying (to me at least).
-But for the cover charge they do bring you a rosemary focaccia.
-I liked their focaccia a lot, and didn't eat bread at all, although we were also served a basket of freshly baked rolls.
+But for the cover charge they do bring you rosemary focaccia.
+I liked their focaccia a lot and didn't eat bread at all, although we were also served a basket of freshly baked rolls.

 The staff was nice enough to split each dish we've ordered in three.
 We tasted five different appetizers, and they were all beautifully presented on a long white plate.
 Our appetizers included: octopus salad, cod spread, sardine in savor, squid salad, and salmon and cheese roll.

 Anyways, another annoying thing is that cod spread.
-There are two companies in Istria that make a cod spread, and you can say right away that it's industrial, that it contains lots of margarine, and that it's simply poor thing to serve on a plate in an upscale restaurant.
+There are two companies in Istria that make a cod spread, and you can say right away that it's industrial, that it contains lots of margarine, and that it's a simply poor thing to serve on a plate in an upscale restaurant.

-Here in Croatia, when it comes to ordering fresh fish (and especially with wild caught fish) a waiter usually brings over a tray of available fish, and let you choose a fish, or just to show you how fresh it is.
+Here in Croatia, when it comes to ordering fresh fish (and especially with wild-caught fish) a waiter usually brings over a tray of available fish, and let you choose a fish, or just to show you how fresh it is.
 Fish is prepared whole, and the waiter will always offer to clean it for you at the table.
-At Blu was no difference, and we did let the waiter remove the head and bones for us, as he simply was able to accomplish this job faster.
+At Blu was no different, and we did let the waiter remove the head and bones for us, as he simply was able to accomplish this job faster.
 Fish was grilled in an oven with potatoes.
 And it was yummy!

 What kind of restaurant do you usually look for?
 Do you value location over the food?
 What do you think about the restaurant Blu Rovinj?
-Let us know in comments below.
+Let us know in the comments below.